Best Anti-aging Treatments for 30s and Beyond for 2026

 I use products that contain skin-loving ingredients and try to be as consistent as possible.

 I start with a gentle cleanser, followed by an exfoliate.
-Then I apply antioxidant-rich serums, retinol, peptides creams, and hyaluronic acid to help hydrate my skin.
+Then, I apply antioxidant-rich serums, retinol, peptide creams, and hyaluronic acid to help hydrate my skin.

 I end my routine with eye cream.